sergei-mironov/git-powercommit/README.md

 ===============

-This repo contains the end-user [shell script](./git-powercommit) implementing `git powercommit` command for commiting and pushing the changes in your Git repository with meaningless commit messages.
-The script performs pulls/stashes as required and supports git submodules.
+This repo contains the end-user [shell script](./git-powercommit) implementing `git powercommit` command for commiting and pushing the changes to your Git repository.
+The script uses meaningless commit messages, performs pulls/stashes as required and supports git submodules.
 Thus we try to automate a typical work scenario of a lazy developer.